Bisher 132 mal gespeichert

-At the Farm, we have many social dinners, so conversation is common, and learning new recipes is almost guaranteed!
-We can share the culture and lessons of community and large-family life, and we can show you many natural places in our area, because we love the outdoors!
+At home, learning about new projects and new recipes is almost guaranteed!
+We can share the culture and lessons of large-family life, and we can show you many natural places in our area, because we love the outdoors!
 You can join us during outings, from sports to shopping, swimming to music... we love going out, but also, we have cozy times at home!
 You can spend some days with just our family focussing on improving the forest on our property, doing normal household jobs or helping us carry out more creative pursuits!
-You will also learn a lot from meeting all the "Farm Folk" and seeing their homes and gardens, and from the friendly people and businesses in the Village of Tatamagouche and surrounding areas.
-Lessons are deep when you are immersed in groups of people and projects, especially when things don't go exactly as planned!
+You will also learn a lot from meeting other family members including "Opa Bernd" the architect, and "Grandma Sue", the meditation instructor, and seeing their homes and gardens, and from the friendly people and businesses in Salmon Arm and surrounding areas.
+Lessons are deep when you are immersed in creative projects, especially when things don't go exactly as planned!
 Hopefully there will be daily learning challenges to overcome and you will find new skills and improve the skills you already have!

-We have diverse projects and tasks at the Farm!
+We have diverse projects and tasks!
 We hope you can spend at least four hours per day helping us while you are here, and we hope you are always enjoying your time with us!
-The work should be interesting and skill-building!
+The help should be interesting and skill-building!
 Thank you!